 To analyze the investments and returns of various projects and determine which is the most profitable, utilize Excel’s IRR tool.

-To Compare Multiple Projects and return for a series of cash flows, follow below process:
+To Compare Multiple Projects, follow below process:

 Step-1: Prepare a data table with information, outlined below: